geniussportsgroup/plovr-maven-plugin/README.md

 This maven plugin acts as a simple wrapper around the plovr engine to facilitate easier integration into java projects.

 Currently there's no central repo jar available for direct inclusion so you'll have to build and deploy to your artifact manager manually.

+Additionally the plovr dependency itself doesn't have a copy in central, i've packed a custom version in the lib directory, which you can run

+mvn install:install-file -Dfile=plovr.jar -DgroupId=com.betgenius -DartifactId=plovr -Dversion=1.0 -Dpackaging=jar

+to install to your local repo, or deploy to nexus the standard way.

 ## Usage